adamrmoss/edu-basic/docs/edu-basic-language.md

 - The prompt is displayed separately using `PRINT` before the `INPUT` statement
 - After the user enters a value and presses Enter, the value is assigned to the variable
 - If the input cannot be converted to the variable's type, an error occurs
+- For arrays, `INPUT` reads multiple values separated by commas, filling the array from index 1 onwards
+- If more values are entered than the array size, excess values are ignored
+- If fewer values are entered, remaining array elements are unchanged

 **Examples:**
 ```